raulds-fmtx/FEA-Project/README.md

 ## Usage

-To use this program, execute the command `python -m FEA_Project input_file.csv output_file.csv` in an environment with an Anaconda3 enabled interpreter.
+To use this program, execute the command `python -m FEA_Project input_file.txt output_file.txt` in an environment with an Anaconda3 enabled interpreter and in the outer `FEA_Project` directory.

 ## Packages

-This project uses the `numpy`, `matplotlib`, and `pandas` packages.
+This project uses the `numpy` packages.

 ## Credits